djeada/Linux-Notes/notes/dwm.md

 Follow these steps to customize DWM to your preferences:

-1. **Download the DWM source code:** You can clone the source code from the official suckless git repository using the following command:
+I. Download the DWM source code

+You can clone the source code from the official suckless git repository using the following command:

 ```bash
 git clone https://git.suckless.org/dwm
 ```

-2. **Navigate to the dwm directory and create a config.h file**: The config.def.h file contains the default settings.
+II.
+Navigate to the dwm directory and create a config.h file

+The config.def.h file contains the default settings.
 To customize DWM, you should first copy config.def.h to config.h.
 Then, you can edit the config.h file with your preferred text editor (e.g., nano, vim, emacs).
 Here's how to do that:

 ```bash
 cd dwm